Your feedback helps us to improve our website.

 You can:

-Before you use a rating advisor or company, you should check they have the necessary knowledge and expertise.
+Before you use a rating adviser or company, you should check they have the necessary knowledge and expertise.
 They should also have appropriate indemnity insurance.

 Be careful and seek advice before entering into any contract.
-You can get help from a qualified rating advisor from the following companies:
+You can get help from a qualified rating adviser from the following companies: